diptodesign/License-Key-Generator/README.md

-This Python script generates unique license keys for software products.
+This Python script generates unique license keys for etsy products.
 Each key includes a random alphanumeric portion and a 6-digit certificate number enclosed in curly braces.

 Features: